Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

 Kyle Lowry Insights vs. the Nuggets

-- Lowry's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per contest.
+- On defense, the Nuggets have conceded 112.5 points per contest, which is eighth-best in the league.

-- The Nuggets are the best team in the league, giving up 40.8 rebounds per game.
+- On the boards, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.

-- In terms of assists, the Nuggets have conceded 25.7 per contest, 15th in the NBA.

 Kyle Lowry vs. the Nuggets